-- 1. This UR is to be applied by IACS Societies to ships contracted for construction on or after 1 July 2024. - 2.
+- 1. This UR is to be applied by IACS Societies to ships according to the application dates, on or after 1 July 2024, of the individual IACS Unified Requirements requiring compliance with this UR S35. - 2.
 The "contracted for construction" date means the date on which the contract to build the vessel is signed between the prospective owner and the shipbuilder.
 For further details regarding the date of "contract for construction", refer to IACS Procedural Requirement (PR) No. 29.